CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction: CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction

+SRH chatbot developers have worked to address these trust and access barriers directly, producing a body of tools and evaluation approaches that CARE builds on and extends.
+Digital platforms such as Menstrupedia and TeachAIDS provide menstrual health and HIV education \cite{Tuli2018, Sorcar2017}.
+Visual and interactive media have improved understanding of topics such as cervical cancer and female anatomy \cite{Moin2025, Tran2018}.
+AI chatbots have emerged as tools to deliver accessible, culturally sensitive SRH information to adolescents and underserved populations \cite{Rahman2021, Deva2025}.
+Usability heuristics \cite{nielsen2005ten} and HAI guidelines \cite{amershi2019guidelines} have advanced understanding of accessibility and interaction quality across these tools.

+Emerging work argues that evaluating generative AI requires new measurement methods that capture socially situated outcomes \cite{wallach2025position, Sharma2026}.
+Reducing sensitive health topics to technical problems produces specific distortions: the false promise of objectivity, the presumption of biomarkers as universal, and assumptions about unidirectional disease transmission \cite{ma2023you, singh2022automating}.
+These contributions establish a foundation for assessing SRH tools along a broader dimensions of usability, accuracy, and interaction quality.

+Evaluating whether those tools expand users' reproductive freedoms requires a principled account of which capability outcomes they should produce, a design question CARE addresses directly.
+Design decisions about tone, source structure, persona, and response format each carry capability consequences that task-level metrics were designed to measure at the interaction level.
+CARE adds the structural layer above them by introducing capability outcomes as a unit of measurement, grounding both design and evaluation in Sen's capability approach.
+This is critical to connect specific design features and interaction patterns to the conditions that determine whose reproductive freedoms a tool expands.

-\section{CARE: A Capability-Based Framework for Design and Evaluation of SRH Technologies}
+\section{CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction}

-CARE (Figure \ref{fig:Capability Approach Diagram}) builds on Sen's distinction between capabilities and functionings, mediated by conversion factors, developed through Robeyns' core (A) and specification (B) modules (see Appendix \ref{app:frameworkModule} for details) \cite{Robeyns2017-vd}.
+CARE introduces capability outcomes as a unit of measurement for HAI, connecting interaction design decisions to the structural conditions that determine whose freedoms a system expands.
+It produces actionable design and evaluation guidance by traversing the capability chain in both directions: the Normative Design Lens works backward from reproductive wellbeing to specify what tools should support, and the Evaluation Lens works forward from resources to measure whether they do.
+CARE operationalizes Sen's distinction between capabilities and functionings through Robeyns' core (A) and specification (B) modules, treating conversion factors as the mechanism linking resources to real freedoms (see Appendix Capability Approach Modules for details) \cite{robeyns2017wellbeing}.

 CARE is tailored to SRH in three ways.
-First, it specifies a capability subset from Nussbaum's Ten Central Human Capabilities relevant to reproductive contexts.
-Second, it foregrounds conversion factors specific to SRH, including reproductive stigma, gendered design assumptions, and legal constraints on reproductive autonomy, that would not arise in other health domains with equal force.
+First, it specifies a capability subset from Nussbaum's Ten Central Human Capabilities \cite{nussbaum2000women} relevant to reproductive contexts (see Table \ref{tab:nussbaum_beings_doings}).
+Second, it foregrounds conversion factors specific to SRH: reproductive stigma, gendered design assumptions, and legal constraints on reproductive autonomy.
 Third, it defines wellbeing in terms of reproductive freedom rather than general health outcomes.
-These specifications anchor CARE in SRH while the underlying structure remains adaptable to other sensitive domains.
+These specifications anchor CARE in SRH.
+The underlying structure adapts to other sensitive domains where conversion factors shape capability outcomes.